husseab/virtual-pet/README.md

-This is a virtual pet program.
+This is a Virtual Pet program.